COVESA/vehicle_signal_specification/EXPORT_HELPERS.md

 ## Proposal / Discussion Draft: Consistent & Documented Export Formats

-Goal of this proposal is to get consistent and conformant formatted exports of the VSS, from VSS-TOOLS or other potential 3rd-party implementations, resulting in a high degree of interoperability between implementations using a particular format (such as IDL), and to ease the creation of interoperable examples and reference implementations for a given format.
+Goal of this proposal is to produce consistent and conformant formatted exports of the VSS via the VSS-TOOLS or other potential 3rd-party implementations, resulting in a high degree of stability and interoperability between implementations using a particular format (such as IDL).

+This consistency and stability can ease the creation of interoperable examples and reference implementations for a given format.
 This draft focuses on IDL, but is intended to also maximize interoperability within other export formats.

 To enable this capability, the following changes are proposed: